meadsteve/meadsteve.github.io/_posts/2017-03-23-learning-python.markdown

 ---

 ## picking a version
-picked 3 but a lot of 2.7 (including my new job)
+picked 3 but a lot of 2.7 (including my new job - largely due to aws???)

 ## WTFs
 default arguments only loaded once -> but if you default to an empty list (which is mutable)